SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

 Clicking the **View Details** button takes you to the [Overview](#overview) screen, where you can find more details on each workspace and the actions completed during the review.

-In addition to receiving an email it, you can find the completed Workspace Review by clicking the **Govern** button on the left side of the screen.
+In addition to receiving an email, you can find the completed Workspace Review by clicking the **Govern** button on the left side of the screen.